Shosta/androSecTest/README.md

     2.2.
 USB connection is not working from host device to Container on MacOS, so it is only working on a Linux host for the time being.

-3. Run the Docker Container
+3. On Linux 🐧 - Run the Docker Container
     > `docker run -it --privileged -v /dev/bus/usb:/dev/bus/usb "The Container ID"`

-    3.1 `-it` is here so that we can have an iteractive session.
+    3.1 `-it` is here so that we can run an iteractive session.

     3.2. `--privileged` is required to use a USB device.

     3.3. `-v /dev/bus/usb:/dev/bus/usb` defines a shared volume between the host machine and the Container in order to share the USB device (*the android phone*) information

-⚠️ The results from the SAST is not persisted outside of the Docker Container at the moment.
-I am planning to add a shared volume to persist it in the near future.

-## The first part of the Security testing is to :
+4. On Mac 🍏 - Run the Docker Container
+    > `docker run -it --privileged -v /dev/bus/usb:/dev/bus/usb "The Container ID"`

+    3.1 `-it` is here so that we can run an iteractive session.

+    3.2. `--privileged` is required to use a USB device.

+    3.3. `-v <the folder to persist the Pentest Results>:/home/androSecTest-Results` defines a shared volume between the host machine and the Container in order to share the Pentest results.

+## What this app is doing ? (*in case you want to do a step by step, to understand the method it is using*)
-1. Get the application from the Store,
+1. Get the application you want to pentest from the Store,
 1. Pull it from the device,
 1. Unpackaged it,
 1. Look for some unsecure behavior,
 1. Make it debuggable,
 1. Repackage it and reinstall it on the device.

+🎉 You have a debuggable application on your device, with Backup available.
+🎉 You have the source code of the application on your file system, ready for analysis.

+## How to do that ? 🤔
 ### 1. Get the application from your device, using the `adb` command
 #### 1.1.
 List the applications' package names on your device :
 > `adb shell pm list packages | grep “hint from the app you are looking for”`